tytydraco/yessleep/out/During_my_works_annual_Christmas_party_our_boss_had_a_strange_request_Exterminate_ALL_rats.md

 Christmas music started up once again.
 Louder.
 Deafening in my ears, a blend of Fairytale and Last Christmas.
 I was spinning around and around on the dance floor, my chest aching.
 I was wearing the same dress, but it was tighter on me, and my hair was longer.

 I was laughing, giggling, sputtering into my drink that tasted like bleach mixed with blood.
 The others were around me.
 Phoebe, still attached to my hip.
 She had a scar on her lip.
 Her smile was thin.
 Her dancing, robotic.
 Soren, leaning against the wall.
-His hair was shorter, arms.
+His hair was shorter, arms by his sides.
 This time his crown of fairy lights were dimmer.
 His lips were a straight line, eyes piercing right through me.

 “The boss has a plan!”
 Wylan was directly in front of me.
 His voice was no longer slurred, eyes hardened.